JonathanCass/batchmaker/README.md

 1: All current User's recipes including their own access restricted recipes.
 2: All recipes tagged for unrestricted access.
 3: Current user's favorite recipes, including restricted access recipes based on the assumption they had access at some point.
-4: Most popular recipes listed by number of favorites.
+4: Most popular recipes listed in descending order of favorites.
 Does not display recipes with restricted access, prevents displaying if creator favorited their own secret recipe.

 Recipe Viewer.
 Displays a picture of the item.